NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Water Conjuration.md

 You carry the ocean with you wherever you go.
-You can cast [[Create Water|Create Water]] as a primal innate spell once per day.
+You can cast [[Spells/Create Water|Create Water]] as a primal innate spell once per day.
 Each time you cast _create water_, you choose if you create fresh water or salt water.

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Lost Omens Ancestry Guide*
 *OGL*